TAPR/OpenHPSDR-PowerSDR/ReadMe.md

 Read the RealeaseNotes.md for more information.

 # 3.4.1 (2017-6-1)
-- Swaped places with XIT and RIT controls on the console.
+- Swapped places with XIT and RIT controls on the console.
 - Added 4 CAT Commands
  - ZZAP Audio Peak Filter On/Off
  - ZZAT APF Tune
  - ZZAB APB Bandwidth
  - ZZAA APF Gain
-- Corrected capatability issue with N1MM+ and FocusMaster.
+- Corrected compatibility issue with N1MM+ and FocusMaster.
 - relabeled the 'CW Break-In' feature from 'Enabled' to 'Semi Break-In' to better describe the actual behavior.
 Toggles between Full Break-In and Semi Break-In.
 - Single side-band Full Carrier (SSBFC)
 - Continuous Frequency Compressor (CFC) audio tools